-We've decided to take a closer look at pies, a food so closely linked to London, and at the eel, pie and mash shops which have become institutions in the capital — and also comprise several of the oldest and most historic surviving eateries.
+We've decided to take a closer look at pies, a food so closely linked to London.
+Over time eel, pie and mash shops have become institutions in the capital — and also comprise several of the oldest and most historic surviving eateries.

 A potted history of pie

 The earliest pies are thought to have originated in Ancient Egypt circa 2500 BC, made from ground oats or wheat wrapped around a honey filling — perhaps the food that sustained them through the building of the pyramids.
 But it was the Greeks who first developed a recognisable pastry made with flour and water, and then the Romans — circa the second century BC — who started to play with a range of fillings and create the meat pies that are common today.
 It’s with the Roman conquest of Britain, beginning in 43 AD, that pies made it to our shores.